Student Profile: Saad Wadia, BA (Hons) Football Business & Marketing

 Saad is a hard-working and passionate individual who is heavily involved in the sports industry outside of his education.
 In December 2014, Saad attended the Palace of Westminster, home of the UK Parliament, where he discussed the representation of minorities in sport.

-Having taken the unique opportunity to discuss his plans and opportunities for the future with Professor Wilson, Saad is now determined to use his knowledge of British sport – in particular the English Premier League – and use that to progress football in India via advancements to the Indian Super League.
+Having taken the unique opportunity to discuss his plans and opportunities for the future with Philip Wilson, Saad is now determined to use his knowledge of British sport – in particular the English Premier League – and use that to progress football in India via advancements to the Indian Super League.
 With this in mind, Saad has already visited India and made connections with key personnel within the industry.

 “The thought of Wembley being your home for the next three years is extremely exciting and motivating.
 I thought that after coming into Wembley Stadium every day, the effect would have worn off, but it honestly still amazes me every time I see it”.